davidthewatson/davidthewatson.github.io/src/about/index.md

 ### about

-My name is David.
-Welcome to my little corner of the internet where I rant, rave, and ramble about diabetes, technology, and occasionally diabetes technology.

-Chortle.

 I've been Type 1 Diabetic for most of my life, worn an insulin pump for over two decades, and used a Continuous Glucose Monitor (CGM) occasionally for ten years, and 24x7x365 for the last two years.

 While I don't have a medical degree, I do have years of experience working in both medical devices and healthcare, so I can speak from experience both as a patient and provider delivering technology solutions targeting patients just like me.